lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Add the following lines to *input.md.lammps*.
+    Add the following lines into *input.md.lammps*.
     Note the absence of *Simulation settings* section, because the settings are taken from the *.data* file.